wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2-discovery-metadata.md

 your data to be shared to WIS2 Global Services.
 This session will walk you through creating and publishing discovery metadata from wis2box from a configuration file.

-## Creating discovery metadata
+## Preparation

 !!! note
-    Ensure you are logged into the **wis2box-management** container before continuing.
+    Ensure you are running MQTT Explorer and you are connected to the broker on your student VM before continuing.

 !!! note
-    Ensure you are running MQTT Explorer connected to your broker.
+    Ensure you are logged into the **wis2box-management** container on your student VM:

+    ```bash
+    cd ~/exercise-materials/wis2box-setup
+    python3 wis2box-ctl.py login
+    ```

+## Creating discovery metadata

 Copy the test discovery metadata into your own file (you may name the file whatever you wish):